ibm-cloud-docs/resiliency/services/template.md

 The recovery instance should align with the workload [disaster recovery approaches within IBM Cloud](https://test.cloud.ibm.com/docs/resiliency?topic=resiliency-dr-approaches)

+**Zero Footprint** -
+Restore from backups ...
+- RTO ...
+- RPO ...

+**Basic Standby** -
+...
+- RTO ...
+- RPO ...

+**Minimal Operation** - Create a [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover.
+[Promote the read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas&interface=ui#promoting-read-only-replica) to recover from a disaster.
+- RTO - few minutes
+- RPO - few minutes

+**Active/Active**
+Data in postgreSQL can be lost due to bugs in software, accidental or malicious operations.
+See **Active/Nothing** above for recovery.
+If only a portion of the database has been corrupted consider using the newly created database instance to harvest the corrupted data.

 ### Customer disaster recovery
 {: #template-customer-disaster-recovery}

+This service instance may have customer created dependencies on these optional services, make sure these exist in the recovered region:
+- {{site.data.keyword.keymanagementservicefull}}
+- {{site.data.keyword.hscrypto}}

 In the event of a customer declared disaster in the primary instance the service in the recovery region will be used (Minimal Operation) or the created (Zero Footprint).
 Redirect your workload components to the recovered instance or optionally insert into the retry logic to redirect requests to the second instance (Minimal Operation).